Before you apply

 How do you find the perfect internship?

 Going abroad for the internship may be a lifetime’s adventure, but it is as much of a challenge and a test of your self-sufficiency, because you will be organising the entire stay on your own, including finding the employer or accommodation.
 Thanks to that, you go there on your own terms and according to your preference.
-Your employer may be any company, institution, or organisation operating within one of the 32 countries participating in the programme on the condition that your internship programme complies with your field of study.
+Virtually any company, institution or organization operating in one of the program’s 32 countries can become your employer, as long as the internship program is consistent with your field of study.
 If you have any doubts about the compatibility of the proposed responsibilities with your field of study, please contact us.

 Don’t put everything off until the last minute